 In the Copy Image dialog box, select the elements you want to include in the image.
 If the view contains a legend, under Image Options, select the legend layout.

 Open the target application and paste the image from the clipboard.

-To create an image file you can reuse, export the view rather than copy it.
-You can choose BMP, JPEG, or PNG format on macOS, with the additional option of EMF on Windows.
-Note, however, that EMF format substitutes Tableau fonts (Tableau Regular, Tableau Semibold, etc.) with a similar font.
+To create an image file that you can reuse, export the view rather than copy it.
+You can choose BMP, JPEG, PNG, or SVG image file formats on macOS or Windows.
+Note, however, that SVG substitutes Tableau fonts (Tableau Regular, Tableau Semibold, etc.) with a similar font.

 Select Worksheet > Export> Image.